tarun02-git/Audio-Spoofing-Detection/README.md

 model_config_RawNet2.yaml: Contains the configuration parameters for the RawNet model.

-**Implementation Details**
+Implementation Details

+**RawNet Architecture:**

-RawNet Architecture: The model uses Sinc convolutions for initial feature extraction, followed by residual blocks, GRUs, and attention mechanisms for further feature learning and classification.
+ The model uses Sinc convolutions for initial feature extraction, followed by residual blocks, GRUs, and attention mechanisms for further feature learning and classification.

+**Data Preprocessing:**

-Data Preprocessing: Audio sequences are padded to a fixed length and converted to PyTorch tensors.
+ Audio sequences are padded to a fixed length and converted to PyTorch tensors.

+**Training:**

-Training: The model is trained using the Adam optimizer and cross-entropy loss with class weights to handle class imbalance (Rawnet).
+ The model is trained using the Adam optimizer and cross-entropy loss with class weights to handle class imbalance (RawNet).

+**Evaluation:**

-Evaluation: The evaluation script generates an evaluation file in the format expected by the ASVspoof evaluation scripts.
+ The evaluation script generates an evaluation file in the format expected by the ASVspoof evaluation scripts.

-**Results**
+## Results

 The training and evaluation results are logged using TensorBoardX and saved to the specified output files.

-**Contact**
+## Contact

 For any query regarding this repository, please contact:

-Tarun Agarwal.
+Tarun Agarwal

 Tarun112agarwal@gmail.com